FahadSarfraz/wayblee-web/_pages/privacy-policy.md

 August 16 2020

 # Privacy Policy
-Please read this privacy policy carefully to understand how your personal data are collected, processed, and stored during your use of Waybum mobile App (hereinafter referred to indifferently as “Waybum”).
+Please read this privacy policy carefully to understand how your personal data are collected, processed, and stored during your use of Wayblee mobile App (hereinafter referred to indifferently as “Wayblee”).
 Under this privacy policy, the entity responsible for processing the collection of personal data is: SARFRAZ FAHAD (hereinafter the “Company”, “we”, “us”, and “our”), a single person business, whose registered office is located at 13 avenue Louis Lemesle – 93150 Le Blanc Mesnil, France, register under number 852 975 903.

-The Company can be reached at the following e-mail address : contact@waybum.com
+The Company can be reached at the following e-mail address : contact@wayblee.com

 <br>

 ## 1. When can we collect personal data about you?
-We receive and process various information, which may include personal data about you, when you access and use Waybum, particularly when:
+We receive and process various information, which may include personal data about you, when you access and use Wayblee, particularly when:

-you complete any information form on Waybum, particularly when you register or when you update your User account information, you link your Waybum account to an account opened on a third-party website or social network (e.g. Facebook, Google, Whatsapp), in which case, we shall obtain the personal information that you have disclosed on the third-party website in question, but within the limits permitted by the privacy settings that you have defined on that third-party website.
+you complete any information form on Wayblee, particularly when you register or when you update your User account information, you link your Wayblee account to an account opened on a third-party website or social network (e.g. Facebook, Google, Whatsapp), in which case, we shall obtain the personal information that you have disclosed on the third-party website in question, but within the limits permitted by the privacy settings that you have defined on that third-party website.

 <br>

 ## 2. What personal information and data do we collect?
 a.
 User’s contact information

-When you register on Waybum, you shall be asked to enter certain personal data necessary for the creation of your User account, namely:Email
+When you register on Wayblee, you shall be asked to enter certain personal data necessary for the creation of your User account, namely:Email

 Surname
 Given name